-The overwhelming majority of first messages on dating platforms get ignored, and it’s rarely because the person sending them is uninteresting.
+Most first messages get ignored.
+It’s not because the person receiving them is uninterested.
 It’s because the message itself gives the recipient nothing real to respond to.

 This sounds obvious and is skipped constantly.
 Their profile is effectively an instruction manual for how to get their attention.
 A message that references something specific from their profile immediately separates you from the majority of generic first messages people receive.